eaprelsky/infodynamics/book/09_01_individual_validation.md

 ### Primary Correlation Analysis

-When we applied our information physics calculations to the Stanford dataset, the results provided strong empirical support for our theoretical framework:
+When we applied our information dynamics calculations to the Stanford dataset, the results provided strong empirical support for our theoretical framework:

 **Core Validation Results**: